 Dry Eyes

 Dry eyes are a common problem experienced by up to 77% of Australians at some point in their lifetime.
-Typical symptoms of having dry eyes include discomfort such as stinging, grittiness, or scratchiness in the eyes, as well as fluctuating vision and occasionally a burning sensation or the feeling of a foreign object in the eye.
+Typical symptoms include discomfort such as stinging, grittiness, or scratchiness in the eyes, as well as fluctuating vision and occasionally a burning sensation or the feeling of a foreign object in the eye.
 Some people may experience an increase in tear production, which is a natural response of the eyes to try to relieve dryness.

 What Causes Dry Eyes?